secure-foundations/veri-titan/README.md

 and exposes additional Dafny language features within Vale procedures.

 ## Repository Organization
-The `arch` directory contains the trusted code describing the machine models for OTBN and RISC-V. In particular, for each architecture:
+The `arch` directory contains the code describing the machine models for OTBN and RISC-V. In particular, for each architecture:
 1. A `machine.s.dfy` file describes the machine model, which describes the architecture's maintained machine state (registers, flags, and instruction format).
+It also contains the executable semantics for the architecture.
-2. A `decls.s.dfy` file describes the semantics for each instruction in the form of a Hoare triple.
+2. A `decls.i.dfy` file describes the semantics for each instruction in the form of a Hoare triple.
+These definitions are untrusted, and implemented using the trusted operations defined in `machine.s.dfy`.
 3. A 'vale.s.dfy' file that contains architecture-specific, user-defined types, functions, and lemmas which are used in generated Dafny files.